nrfconnect/sdk-nrf/samples/nrf9160/nrf_cloud_mqtt_multi_service/README.rst

 Customizing LED status indication
 =================================

-To disable LED status indication (other than the selected idle behavior) after a connection to nrf Cloud has been established at least once, disable :ref:`CONFIG_LED_VERBOSE_INDICATION <CONFIG_LED_VERBOSE_INDICATION>`.
+To disable LED status indication (other than the selected idle behavior) after a connection to nRF Cloud has been established at least once, disable :ref:`CONFIG_LED_VERBOSE_INDICATION <CONFIG_LED_VERBOSE_INDICATION>`.

 To turn the LED off while the sample is idle (rather than show an idle pattern), disable :ref:`CONFIG_LED_CONTINUOUS_INDICATION <CONFIG_LED_CONTINUOUS_INDICATION>`.